mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

         factors.Add( i); //append number
       }
     }
-    //all numbers are divisible by the number itself factors.Add(num);
+    // All numbers are divisible by the number itself factors.Add(num);

     return primeFlag;